 2.1.
 Scope and Roles.
-This DPA applies when Personal Data is Processed by Leadspace as part of Leadspace’s provision of the Service.
+This DPA applies when Customer shares Personal Data with Leadspace for the purposes of processing such Personal Data as part of Leadspace’s provision of the Service.
 In this context, for the purposes of the GDPR, Customer is the data controller or data processor and Leadspace is the data processor or another data processor and for the purposes of the CCPA, Customer is a Business and Leadspace is the Service Provider.

 2.2.
 Subject Matter, Duration, Nature and Purpose of Processing.
 Leadspace processes Customer’s Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement.

 2.3.
 Type of Personal Data and Categories of Data Subjects.
-Leadspace processes business related contact details and insights.
+Leadspace processes contact details and other business-related data which Customer shares with Leadspace.
 Leadspace does not process any special categories of data, as this term is referred to under the GDPR.
 The categories of relevant data subjects are business-related contacts of Customer’s customers and prospected customers.

 2.5.
 Leadspace will not (1) Sell Personal Data, or (2) retain, use or disclose Personal Data: (i) for any purpose other than for the specific purpose of performing the Service, or (ii) outside of the direct business relationship between Customer and Leadspace, except as permitted under the applicable Privacy Laws and Regulations.
 Leadspace acknowledges and will comply with the restrictions set forth in this Section 2.5.